-Each ADOM specifies how long to store and how much disk space to use for its logs.
+When FortiAnalyzer features are enabled, each ADOM specifies how long to store and how much disk space to use for its logs.
 You can monitor disk utilization for each ADOM and adjust storage settings for logs as needed.

 By default, ADOMs are disabled.
 Enabling and configuring ADOMs can only be done by administrators with the Super_User profile.
 See Administrators.